-(UPDATED 7/5/2021) Description and review of the Sacramento Shakespeare Festival, held each summer at the William A. Carroll Amphitheatre in William Land Park.
+(Last UPDATED 6/30/2022) Description and review of the Sacramento Shakespeare Festival, held annually each July.
 NEW: See “Updates” below.

 Each year in July the City Theatre at Sacramento City College produces the Sacramento Shakespeare Festival.
 The Shakespeare Festival is held at the William A. Carroll Amphitheater in William Land Park.